 Teaching children the gospel by no means exhausts the parents’ teaching responsibility.
 Also bound up in the principle of Deuteronomy 6:6–7 is the duty of teaching our children wisdom for life.
-The gospel is the necessary starting-point, because “the
+The gospel is the necessary starting-point, because “the fear of the Lord is the beginning of wisdom” (Psalm 111:10, emphasis

 The first year I taught junior high students in my church, someone who realized that I was going to teach youth said to me, “Do you think you can relate to youth?”